stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 3. Set e' to the value of e.
 4. Set e to i.
 5. Increment i.
-6. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
+6. Sign and exchange a closing transaction C_i.
+7. Sign and exchange a payment transactions P_i, with disbursements matching the most recent agreed state, but reducing W's disbursed amount by W's withdrawal amount.
-7. Sign and exchange a declaration transaction D_i.
+8. Sign and exchange a declaration transaction D_i.
-8. I and R sign and exchange signatures for withdrawal transaction W_i.
+9. I and R sign and exchange signatures for withdrawal transaction W_i.
-9. I or R submit W.
+10. I or R submit W.

-If the withdrawal transaction W_i fails or is never submitted, the C_i and D_i are not executable because escrow account EI's sequence number was not bumped to s_i.
+If the withdrawal transaction W_i fails or is never submitted, the C_i, P_i and D_i are not executable because escrow account EI's sequence number was not bumped to s_i.
 The participants should take the following steps since the withdrawal did not succeed:

 10. Set e to the value of e'.